GuillaumeIsabelleX/sao/README.md

 ## State

 SAO is a Containerized Stack experimentation completed on 19-03.
 It has enable leveraging Docker host+containerization.
+How to create/run/stop a docker container.

 ## Packaging Scripts
+* To facilitate, this NPM Package.json has the commands to create the container/run/stop it.
 ```json
  "scripts": {
     "dk:build": "docker build -t ngapp190223b .",